litho9/litho9.github.io/docs/zzz-char-export.md

 This script exports the info in the Blender file in the format the model-importer expects.
 It doesn't export the textures and doesn't create the INI file...
 YET!

 You may think "why reinvent the wheel?
 The current tools are already enough", but I'm a firm believer that the basics are what need most attention when striving to improve something.
-The tools are always moving in the direction of automating and normalizing the processes, but I believe the simpler you make the mundane, the harder you make the exceptional.
+This could all be hidden behind some addon, but I believe the closer you are to HOW you're doing something, the more control you have over WHAT can be done.

 This is the function, with an example on how to call it: